josiahH-cf/prompt-automation/docs/UNINSTALL.md

 files are backed up to `~/.config/prompt-automation.backup.<timestamp>` unless `--no-backup` is provided.
 The `--dry-run` flag prints the planned actions without making changes.

+When run without elevated privileges, any artifact that requires administrative access is skipped and recorded.
+Use `--print-elevated-script` to generate a shell (or PowerShell on Windows) script that removes those paths with the necessary permissions.

 ## Exit Codes